linkarzu/linkarzu.github.io/_posts/neovim/2024-06-02-images-neovim.md

 - If you like my videos and you want me to keep making more, once you've finished watching it, please give it a like and comment
 - This helps me a lot so that YouTube shows the video to more people

+## My complete Neovim markdown setup and workflow in 2024

+- If you like this current article, you will find this quite useful:

+{% include embed/youtube.html id='c0cuvzK1SDo' %}

 ## image.nvim